UIUC-ChenLab/FSSD/README.md

    - Within Vivado, access `Tools -> Settings...`.
    - In Project Settings, opt for `IP -> Repository`.
    - Append the previously extracted `local_pcores` folder in [Obtaining the Required Files](#obtaining-the-required-files).
-   - Append the `fssd.ipdefs` folder found in the published release.
+   - Append the `fssd.ipdefs` folder found in the source code link.

 3. **Acquire and Integrate the Xilinx NVMe Target Controller License**:
    - Adhere to the instructions in the [Obtaining License](#obtaining-license) segment for license procurement.